aikalant/capnp_conv/README.md

 Long term:
 - Allow boxed fields for the rare case of a struct/enum containing a field of its own type (with different generics).
-- Determine how cpu intensive the reader/writer `Reborrow()` function is, and see if is is possible to remove some of those calls in generated code.
 - Allow structs to contain lifetimes and generic constraints that carry over to the generated impls.
 - Add a convenience `clear_enum_fields` function to struct represented capnp unions that sets all union fields to `None`.